 As I became immersed in this book, I was reminded of how our good intentions toward others – for example, to be fair, respectful, interested, supportive, and caring can easily be disrupted or derailed by our busy schedules and the stresses of life.
 Especially if we begin treating people as objects as a result of our “busy-ness” while in pursuit of our goals, instead of as people with similar hopes, dreams, fears, and challenges like we have.

 This tendency to treat others as objects can affect all of our relationships.
-And it doesn’t matter if they’re professional and personal.
+And it doesn’t matter if they’re professional or personal.
 Over time, the quality of our relationships will become positive or negative based on how we interact with others.
 It’s The Compound Effect.
 And it all starts within each of us.

 It’s amazing to think about how expressing a little compassion for 1 person (someone else) can have such an incredible positive impact on 2 people (you and that someone else).
 And just imagine how this phenomenon could be magnified into geometric proportions if…